MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ### The trial expires

 If you don't upgrade to a paid Fabric capacity before the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).
+You have seven days after the expiration date to save your non-Power BI Fabric items by assigning the workspaces to an active capacity.

 To retain your Fabric items, before your trial ends, [purchase Fabric](https://aka.ms/fabricibiza).